jeffchi/secure-build-cli/README.md

 ```

 ## Preparing the configuration
-Create the `sbs-config.json` file in any location you choose, and add the following content in the file:
+Create the `sbs-config.json` file in any location you choose on your local machine, and add the following content in the file:
 ```
 {
   "CICD_PUBLIC_IP": "",